CEI-lab/ece3400-2018/docs/lab4.md

   The OV7670 Camera can only output 8 bits of a pixel at a time through D7 - D0.
 One pixel of color takes more than 8 bits (depending on the resolution you chose in the prelab), thus requiring more than one clock cycle to output a pixel.
 Notice in the timing diagrams for the OV7670 that the camera outputs 1 pixel of data over two clock cycles - 8bits at each posedge.
 Missing just one of these cycles will lose some information, so you must determine when to sample the input data and update memory so that nothing is lost.
 Make sure you only sample when data is valid (Prelab *Q6*).
 Remember that although each pixel is output with 16bits from the camera, you can only store 8bits per pixel (for each entry in our RAM), so you will have to downsize the resolution.
 You should know which pixels to strip away, and which to keep according to your prelab.

+#### Color Detection

+  Next, work similar to how you did so before.
+Read data out of the RAM and into the image processing module.
+We have provided an IMAGE_PROCESSOR.v file, though one look into it will reveal that it's pretty much empty.
+Your job is to detect whether or not the pixels are majorily red or blue.
+It may be helpful to use the onboard LEDs to indicate what the modules finds.
+Try experimenting with different thresholds and different noisy pictures.

 ### Integrating

  Nice work.
 Now you'll be integrating the two portions.
-This will involve taking the actual data from the OV7670, saving it into memory (using the FPGA team's Downsampler), and reading it to the display.
-The Camera team should have set the camera to output a color bar test, so the output ought to look something like so:
+This will involve taking the actual data from the OV7670, saving it into memory (using the FPGA team's Downsampler), and showing that you can write it to the display, and detect the color of the majority of the pixels.
+Team Arduino should have set the camera to output a color bar test, so the output ought to look something like so:

  ![Color Bar](./images/colorbar.png  "what a beaut")